Introduction to SuttaCentral

 What if we removed the boundaries of language and tradition, and let the Buddha speak for himself?

 This is SuttaCentral.

 The Buddha’s words are one of humanity’s great spiritual literatures.
 And for those who follow his path, they are nothing less than the key to liberation itself.
 With nearly half the world’s people using the internet, these teachings are now available to more people than ever before.

-SuttaCentral is for anyone who has an interest in Buddhism and wants to delve deeper into the scriptures of the earliest period.
-We provide textual information for scholars, and translations for general readers.
-SuttaCentral currently has texts in around thirty languages.
+SuttaCentral is specially focussed on the scriptures of the earliest period, and hosts texts in over thirty languages.
 We believe this is the largest collection of early Buddhist texts ever made.
 We have also built a forum dedicated to the discussion of the early Buddhist texts, where you can join the discussion, ask questions, and discover resources.

 If you’re not sure where to get started with SuttaCentral, there’s an excellent structured online reading course on our forum, based on the book In the Buddha’s Words by .

 SuttaCentral includes detailed references, shows relationships between texts in diverse collections, and, where possible, provides original text and translations.

 Texts include the Pali canon of the Theravāda school, which we have in both modern translations and the original Pali.
 SuttaCentral also provides the early Āgama texts from the Taishō edition of the Chinese canon, as well as references for the Tibetan Kangyur, Sanskrit, and other languages, which are much smaller in number than the Pali and Chinese collections.